Orange-OpenSource/elora/README.md

 * A gateway application implementing the [UDP forwarder protocol](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT "Semtech packet forwarder implementation") running on real gateways
 * An helper to register devices and gateways in the server using the included [REST API](https://github.com/chirpstack/chirpstack-rest-api "ChirpStack gRPC to REST API proxy")
 * Cryptographyc libraries to compute the Meassage Integrity Code (MIC) and encryption of packets for devices to be recognised by the server
-* The `chirpstack-example` to show a complete usage of the traffic generator
+* The `elora-example` to show a complete usage of the traffic generator
 * Many improvements and corrections of features of the original module, such that traffic could be transparently be accepted by the server

 ## Prerequisites ##